paragoner1/crisis-companion/PRODUCTION_READY_STATUS.md

 ## **🎯 Summary:**

-**You've successfully enhanced your app from basic demo mode to production-ready framework!**
+**The app has been enhanced from basic demo mode to production-ready framework!**

 **Current Status: Enhanced Demo Mode**
 - ✅ **Framework Complete** - All production structures in place